Vegan Cinnamon Cookies

-Add 1 teaspoon of vanilla and mix it into the butter/sugar mixture.
+Add 1 teaspoon of vanilla and mix it into the margarine/sugar mixture.

-Add the flour/cinnamon mixture to the bowl with the butter mixture.
+Add the flour/cinnamon mixture to the bowl with the margarine mixture.
 Use a wooden spoon to mix it together and when it starts to stick, use your hands to form a dough.